code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 According to the SOAP 1.1 specification, the [SOAPAction HTTP header field](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383528) can be used to indicate the intent of a request.
 There are no restrictions on the format and a client MUST use this header field when sending a SOAP HTTP request.

-The below example illustrates how a client can set the SOAPAction header and how an endpoint leverages the `@SoapAction` annotation using Spring-WS, Spring Boot and Maven.
+The below example illustrates how a client can set the SOAPAction header and how a server can leverage the `@SoapAction` annotation using Spring-WS, Spring Boot and Maven.

 Tools used:
 * Spring-WS 2.4